smart94423/pabutools/docs/_sources/usage.rst

 Preference Libraries
 --------------------

-For reference, see :ref:`preflibraries`.
+See :ref:`preflibraries` for a reference.

-We provide support for standard preference libraries that are widely used.
+We provide support for standard preference libraries.

 PaBuLib
 ^^^^^^^

-We provide full support for the participatory budgeting data hosted on the `pabulib <http://pabulib.org>`_ website.
-The function :py:func:`~pabutools.election.pabulib.parse_pabulib` can be used to parse a file formatted according to the pabulib format.
-It returns the instance and the profile, using the suitable profile class given the ballot format in the data.
+Full support is provided for the participatory budgeting data hosted on the `pabulib <http://pabulib.org>`_ website.
+You can use the function :py:func:`~pabutools.election.pabulib.parse_pabulib` to parse a file that conforms to the pabulib format.
+This function yields the instance and profile based on the appropriate profile class determined by the ballot format in the data.

 .. code-block:: python